 Further, a minority shareholder may submit a proposal for an examination through a special examiner.
 A special examiner's assignment is to review the company's management and accounts during a specific period in the past or certain measures or circumstances within the company.
 A proposal for an examination through a special examiner shall be submitted at an ordinary general meeting or at the general meeting at which the matter is to be addressed.
-Where the proposal is supported by shareholders holding at least 10 per cent of all shares in the company or at least one-third of the shares represented at the general meeting, the Companies Registration Office shall, upon request by a shareholder, appoint one or more special examiners.
+If the proposal is supported by shareholders holding at least 10 per cent of all shares in the company or at least one-third of the shares represented at the general meeting, the Companies Registration Office shall, at the request of a shareholder, appoint one or more special examiners.
+However, in similarity with the rules regarding extra auditors, the Companies Registration Office may appoint a special examiner even if the matter has not been addressed at a general meeting, provided that owners of at least 10 per cent of all shares in the company so request.
 The special examiner shall submit a report regarding his or her examination.
-The report shall be made available and sent to the shareholders.
+The report shall be made available and sent to the shareholders as well as be presented at a general meeting.